bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 Percentiles are not used to feed the model but to filter some outliers tx.
 Removing this observations is controversial at best and considered cheating at worse.
 However, it should be considered that bitcoin core `estimatesmartfee` doesn't even bother to give estimation for the next block, I think this is due to the fact that many transactions that are confirming in the next block are huge overestimation [^overestimation], or clearly errors like [this one] I found when I started logging data.
 These outliers are a lot for transactions confirming in the next block (`confirms_in=1`), less so for `confirms_in=2`, mostly disappeared for `confirms_in=3` or more.
-It's counterintuitive that overestimation exist for `confirms_in>1`, by definition an overestimation is a fee rate way higher than needed, so how it's possible an overestimation doesn't enter the very next block?
+It's counterintuitive that overestimation exist for `confirms_in>1`, by definition an overestimation is a fee rate way higher than needed, so how is possible that an overestimation doesn't enter the very next block?
 There are a couple of reasons why a block is discovered without containing a transaction with high fee rate:
 * network latency: my node saw the transaction but the miner didn't see that transaction yet,
 * block building latency: the miner saw the transaction, but didn't finish to rebuild the block template or decided it's more efficient to finish a cycle on the older block template.

 To keep the model balanced, when overestimation is filtered out, underestimation are filtered out as well.
-This also has the effect to remove some transactions that are included because fee is payed out-of-band.
+This also has the effect to remove some of the transactions possibly included because a fee is payed out-of-band.
-Another reason to filter transactions is that the dataset is over-represented by transactions with low `confirms_in`: more than 50% of transactions get confirmed in the next block, so I think it's good to filter some of this transactions.
+Another reason to filter transactions is that the dataset is over-represented by transactions with low `confirms_in`: more than 50% of transactions get confirmed in the next block, so I think it's good to filter some of these transactions.

 The applied filters are the following: